therealemjy/eth-graphql/README.md

 <h2 align="center">Query any blockchain data using GraphQL</h2>

-<p align="center">eth-graphql is a client-side GraphQL solution to fetch data from contracts
+<p align="center">eth-graphql is an Apollo link for retrieving contract data from EVM-compatible blockchains using GraphQL</p>
-deployed on evm-compatible blockchains</p>

 <p align="center"><img src="./doc-assets/screenshot-graphiql-header.png" width="100%"/></p>

 ## Killer features

-🤝 Automatically generated GraphQL schema to call any contract on the blockchain
+🔄 Automatically generate GraphQL schema for invoking any blockchain contract

-⚡️ Requests are automatically batched using multicall
+⚡️ Groups requests into one using multicall for optimal efficiency

-🛠 Benefit from all the GraphQL and Apollo Client tools (optimistic updates, cache normalization etc.)
+🛠 Leverage all the features of GraphQL and Apollo Client tools, such as optimistic updates and cache normalization

-🤖 TypeScript support through Codegen
+🔬 Comprehensive TypeScript support via GraphQL Codegen

 ## Getting started